Your Ultimate Guide to La Ceiba Carnival

 There are some upmarket hotel options in La Ceiba which include, La Quinta, the Aurora, Quinta Real, Hotel Paris, and further out of down, the Coco Pando.
 Some decent mid-range options include Iberia.
 Some safe budget hotels include the Lastenia and the Catracho.
 Some locals will rent out rooms and there a numerous guest house option.
 There is lack of hostels in this region which may disappoint backpackers.

-You can check out some accommodation options here.
+You can check out Booking.com for some accommodation deals here.

 La Ceiba is a wonderful city filled with friendly and hospitable people.
 It has beautiful beaches, great hotels, cheerful bars.
 There is plenty of activities that will keep you busy around La Ceiba throughout the day.
 La Ceiba is emerging as a popular eco-tourism destination.

-You could hike in nearby Pico Bonito National Park, go zip lining, snorkelling or white-water rafting.
+You could hike in nearby Pico Bonito National Park, go zip lining, snorkeling or white-water rafting.
 You could also pop over to the nearby Bay Islands for some scuba diving.
-The night life is one of the cities main attractions and has one of the best drinking scenes in the entire country.
+The nightlife is one of the city’s main attractions and has one of the best drinking scenes in the entire country.
 If you are an animal lover visit the Cuero and Salado Wildlife Refuge to see wild animals.